sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

 ## What's TDD?

 **TDD** is the acronym for _Testing Driven Development_.
-It works as a technique for building software based on also writing the tests for the given software.
+It works as a technique for building software based on writing the tests for the given software.

-It's worth to mention this technique doesn't solves all the problems but allows you to identify problems before they get too messy.
-Also it's a different way of writing code which means probably it won't make total sense at first sight or won't stick too much with you.
-I think that once you get used to the process it easy to just flow with it.
+It's worth to mention this technique does not solve all the problems it allows you to identify problems before they get too messy.
+Also, it's a different way of writing code, which means probably it won't make total sense at first sight or won't stick too much with you.
+I think that once you get used to the process it's easy to just flow with it.

-Some friends have told me about delivery times and the issue of TDD taking longer than just throwing a lot of code, one argument about this is that something breaks in the future and you don't have the tests for it, you would end up taking the same time fixing that as if you have taken the time to do TDD since the begining.
-Still I think is worth the effort to learn why is so popular and try at least once (where once is a period of time bigger than 1 day).
+Some friends complain about delivery times and the issue of TDD taking longer than just throwing a lot of code, one argument about this is that if something breaks in the future and you don't have the tests for it, you would end up taking the same time fixing that as if you have taken the time to do TDD since the beginning.
+Still I think is worth the effort to learn why is so popular and try at least once —where once is a period of time bigger than 1 day.

 TDD has only three rules to follow: